Haoranxia/Bachelorproject/README.md

 The following content provides information on how to get started in using the Ultimate Feature Extractor tool.

 ### Prerequisites
 The project requires that Python 3 and Pipenv are installed in the work environment.
+The tool has been tested and performs as intended on both Windows 10 and Ubuntu (`xubuntu-18.04.4`).

 ### Installation
 Follow the following steps to install the tool: